Ratschow Memorial Medal

 Dr. Hans-Jürgen Thomä

-The 42nd Ratschow Memorial Medal was awarded to the Italian Paolo Prandoni, MD, Ph.D at the 59th Annual conference of the Deutsche Gesellschaft für Phlebologie (German Society of Phlebology) in Dresden.
+The 42nd Ratschow Memorial Medal was awarded to the Italian Paolo Prandoni, MD, Ph.D at the 59th Annual conference of the Deutsche Gesellschaft für Phlebologie (German Society of Phlebology) in Stuttgart.
 The Curatorium Angiologiae Internationalis honored him for his life’s work.